 Founder, Executive Chairman, Co-Chief Investment Officer

 Ken founded Fisher Investments in 1979, which is now a multi-billion dollar money management firm serving large institutions and high net worth individuals throughout most of the developed world.
-He currently servers as Executive Chairman and Co-Chief Investment Officer.
+He currently serves as Executive Chairman and Co-Chief Investment Officer.

 Ken has also been published, interviewed and/or written about in numerous publications globally.
 He writes a weekly column for Germany’s Focus Money magazine and monthly columns in the UK’s Financial Times.